apryakhin/legion.stanford.edu/profiling.md

 ### Legion Prof Troubleshooting

-If you try to access `index.html` locally (by opening `file:///.../index.html`), you may run into issues if you use Google Chrome.
-We recommend using Firefox or Safari, or accessing your profile over a remote web server.
+If you try to access `index.html` locally (by opening `file:///.../index.html`), you may run into issues and may not be able to view the profile output.
+We recommend accessing your profile over a remote web server.
 Alternately, you can spin up a simple web server
 locally:

 {% highlight bash %}
 cd legion_prof
 python -m SimpleHTTPServer
+or
+python3 -m http.server
 {% endhighlight %}

+and load your page on `localhost:8000` from your browser.

-and then open `localhost:80000` from Chrome.
-One final option if you want to use Chrome on local profiles is to launch Chrome with `chrome --allow-file-access-from-files` from the terminal.
+If you want to use Chrome on local profiles, launch Chrome with `chrome --allow-file-access-from-files` from the terminal.
 Note that you will need to completely close Chrome before doing this.